7 FAM 1200 Appendix A

 d.
 Then in the July 27, 1868 Act Concerning the Rights of American Citizens in Foreign States 15 Statutes at Large 223; 40th Congress, 2nd Session, Chapter 248, 249 1868, Congress enacted legislation declaring that expatriation is a natural and inherent right of all people.

-"WHEREAS the right of expatriation is a natural and inherent right of all people, indispensable to the enjoyment of the rights of life, liberty, and the pursuit of happiness; and whereas in the recognition of this principle this Government has freely received emigrants from all nations, and invested them with the rights of citizenship; and whereas it is claimed that such American citizens, with their descendants, are subjects of foreign states, owing allegiance to the governments thereof; and whereas it is necessary to the maintenance of public peace that this claim of foreign allegiance should be promptly and finally disavowed: Therefore,
+"WHEREAS the right of expatriation is a natural and inherent right of all people, indispensable to the enjoyment of the rights of life, liberty, and the pursuit of happiness; and whereas in the recognition of this principle this Government has freely received emigrants from all nations, and invested them with the rights of citizenship; and whereas it is claimed that such American citizens, with their descendants, are subjects of foreign states, owing allegiance to the governments thereof; and whereas it is necessary to the maintenance of public peace that this claim of foreign allegiance should be promptly and finally disavowed: Therefore, Be it enacted by the Senate and the House of Representatives of the United States of America in Congress assembled, Section 1.
+That any declaration, instruction, opinion, order, or decision of any officers of this government which denies, restricts, impairs, or questions the right of expatriation, is hereby declared inconsistent with the fundamental principles of this government." |

 e.
 The July 27, 1868 Act Concerning the Rights of American Citizens in Foreign States (15 Statutes at Large 223) provided no method by which the right of expatriation might be exercised and, except for the limited grounds specified in the Act of March 3, 1865, 13 Statutes at Large 487, legislative guidance as to the circumstances in which nationality might be cast off was completely lacking until the Act of March 2, 1907, 34 Statutes at Large 1228.

 f.
-The primary aim of the July 27, 1868 Act Concerning the Rights of American Citizens in Foreign States (15 Statutes at Large 223) undoubtedly was to safeguard the status of aliens who had become U.S. citizens.
+The primary aim of the July 27, 1868 Act Concerning the Rights of American Citizens in Foreign States (15 Statutes at Large 223) undoubtedly was to safeguard the status of persons who had become U.S. citizens.
 The motivating force of this legislation appears to have been public indignation aroused by the treatment of naturalized Irish-Americans who were arrested in Ireland for participation in the Fenian movement and similar cases in Germany.

+(Source: Moore, Digest of International Law, Volume III, (1906), page 579-581.)
 “Among the naturalized citizens of the United States, in regard to whom the discrimination had been made, were some who had borne arms in defence [sic.] of the United States during the Civil War.
 Her Majesty’s Government could conceive “how impossible it would be for the Government of the United States to agree to a denial or abridgement of their right to extend to them the same natural protection and care which the United States extend to native-born citizens of the United States in similar cases.”
 (Mr. Seward, Secretary of State to Mr. Adams, Minister to England, Diplomatic Correspondence 1866.)
 The foregoing cases grew out of the Fenian movement.
 In consequence of the arrest of naturalized Americans on charges connected with this movement, the question of expatriation assumed an acute form.
 Among the numerous cases arising at that time, the most notable one, historically, is that of Warren and Costello, two naturalized American citizens who were tried and sentenced in Dublin in 1867, for treason-felony, on account of participation in the Jacmel expedition.
 It was shown that they had come over to Ireland in that vessel and had cruised along the coast for the purpose of effecting a landing of men and arms, in order to raise an insurrection.
 This incident, together with others, produced an excitement that, as Mr. Seward stated, extended “throughout the whole country, from Portland to San Francisco and from St. Paul to Pensacola.”
 The subject was discussed in Congress, and exhaustive reports were made both in the Senate and the House of Representatives on the subject of expatriation.”
+(Source: 59th Congress, 2nd Session, House Document No. 326, Letter from the Secretary of State Submitting Report on the Subject of Citizenship, Expatriation, and Protection Abroad December 18, 1906, page 10.)
+“The immediate occasion which called forth the law was the arrest of certain naturalized citizens by the authorities of their parent countries, chiefly the German States, for nonperformance of military service, and numerous arrests of naturalized citizens of Irish origin in the United Kingdom charged with crimes of a political character.” |

 7 FAM 1250 APPENDIX A SELECTED SECRETARIES OF STATE VIEWS ON EXPATRIATION